archtutorials-adelaide/extreme_territories/_posts/2020-03-15-ImportShapefileGrasshopper.md

 * *[Bifocals](https://www.food4rhino.com/app/bifocals)* it will be used to display at the same time names and icons of components on the Grasshopper canvas.
 It is a great resource for who are starting to use Grasshopper.

-* *[Legend_Settings]* it is a grasshopper cluster built for this discipline to provide settings parameters for a legend based on a <em> Gradient </em> component.
+* *[Legend_Settings]* it is a grasshopper cluster built for this discipline to provide settings parameters for a legend based on `Gradient` component.

 #### 1.1 Installing Urbano and Bifocals

-To install Urbano go to <em> https://www.food4rhino.com/app/urbano </em>
+To install Urbano go to `https://www.food4rhino.com/app/urbano `